|For more information contact:

 For those interested in pursuing a 4 year degree please contact the LSSU Escanaba Regional Center

-Career Options with an Early Childhood Care and Education Certificate
+Career Options with an Early Childhood Education Certificate

 A certificate prepares you for positions as an assistant teacher in child care centers and preschool programs.
 A certificate also helps to prepare you to open an in-home family program.

-Career Options with an Early Childhood Care and Education AAS Degree
+Career Options with an Early Childhood Education AAS Degree

 An AAS degree prepares you for Assistant and Lead Teacher positions in the following programs: